-Redwood Orthopaedic Surgery Associates provides a full scope of orthopaedic services of the shoulder including:
+Redwood Orthopaedic Surgery Associates provides a full scope of orthopedic services of the shoulder including:

 AC Joint Sprain/Dislocation

-Treatment for this condition usually begins with physical therapy and corticosteroid injections.
-If these treatments fail to be effective, a manipulation under anesthesia (MUA) of the shoulder may be performed.
+Treatment for this condition in Santa Rosa, CA, usually begins with physical therapy and corticosteroid injections.
+If these treatments fail to be effective, manipulation under anesthesia (MUA) of the shoulder may be performed.
 In addition, sometimes an arthroscopic surgery of the shoulder is performed to release the tight tissue from around the shoulder.